ospostme/ospostme.github.io/_posts/2024-12-12-development-enviroment-docker.markdown

 date: 2024-12-12 14:31:00 Z
 ---

-It's quite time consuming to rebuild a dev env, especially cross different platforms.
+It's quite time-consuming to rebuild a dev env, especially cross different platforms.
 And due to the app/software version dependency is different, maintain a suit of unified working env on different platform is really not an interesting hobby.
-After couple of weeks digging, I realize that it will be more reasonable to spend enough time to create an dev environment within docker.
+After a couple of weeks digging, I realize that it will be more reasonable to spend enough time to create a dev environment within docker.

 - Once it's ready, it could be used on any platforms.
 - Only need to save those important stuffs like dockerfile, customized dotfiles, install scripts, and notes(like this one).